Israeli strikes kill 52 in Gaza, including 36 in a school-turned-shelter, medics say

 Israel’s retaliatory offensive has killed around 54,000 Palestinians, according to the Gaza Health Ministry.
 It says more than half the dead are women and children but does not distinguish between civilians and combatants in its count.

 Magdy reported from Cairo.
-Associated Press writer Tia Goldenberg in Tel Aviv, Israel, contributed.
+Associated Press writer Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war